Download our free wedding venue checklist here

 Seated Wedding Games to keep the night fun!

-Bride and Groom Trivia
+Bride & Groom Trivia

 Create a list of trivia questions about the bride and groom for guests to answer.
 Have the DJ or a wedding party member read the answers.
 The person at each table with the most correct answers wins.